1Pete3/MERN-Stack-Greg-Lim/README.md

 <h2>Enviroment Variables (.env)</h2>
-If you decide to clone my repo, your project will not work because of some enviroment variables in the .env file.
+If you decide to clone my repo, your project will not work because of some enviroment variables in the .env file.<br/>
 A .env file can be created in the root directory to solve this issue, you need to fill in your information with variables below.

     DATABASE_URI=<YOUR CONNECTION STRING>